“However, we speak wisdom among those who are mature, yet not the wisdom of this age, nor of the rulers of this age, who are coming to nothing.”

 The “we” in this verse refers to the apostles.
 When the apostles spoke the wisdom of the Word of God, they spoke to Christians.

 The “mature” in this passage are simply Christians.
-The next chapter makes a distinction between the immature Christian and the believer who is mature in the Christian life.
+The next chapter distinguishes the immature Christian and the believer who is mature in the Christian life.
 There is a maturity that recognizes God’s wisdom is superior to man’s wisdom.
-Only Christians can understand divine viewpoint.
+Only Christians can understand the divine viewpoint.

 yet not the wisdom of this age, nor of the rulers of this age,

 God’s wisdom is not temporal or transitory.
 All that leaders of this world know is the passing wisdom of man.